 Finally, for those who love jam or other condiments that come in tightly sealed jars, opening lids will probably be easiest in the afternoon or evening, when muscle strength is at its peak.

 Coldwells A, Atkinson G, Reilly T. Sources of variations in back and leg dynamometry.
 Ergonimcs 37:79-86, 1994.

 Edwards BJ, Pullinger SA, Kerry JW, Robinson WR, Reilly TP, Robertson CM, Waterhouse JM.
 Does raising morning rectal temperature to evening levels offset the diurnal variation in muscle force production?
 Chronobiol Int 30:486-501, 2013.

 Guette M, Gondin J, Martin A. Time-of-day effect on the torque and neuromuscular properties of dominant and non-dominant quadriceps femoris.
 Chronobiol Int 22:541-558, 2005.

 Martin A, Carpentier A, Guissard N, van Hoecke J, Duchateau J. Effect of time of day on force variation in a human muscle.
 Muscle Nerve 22:1380-1387, 1999.

-Dr. Jim Nuzzo is a Postdoctoral Fellow at Neuroscience Research Australia (NeuRA).
+Dr. Jim Nuzzo (@JamesLNuzzo) is a Postdoctoral Fellow at Neuroscience Research Australia (NeuRA).
 He studies how strength training alters the neural connections between the brain and muscles.
 To read Jim’s other blogs, click here.